Lovestj04/Lovestj04/README.md

 ## I'm an enthusiastic Full-Stack Programming student with a passion for building web applications that make a difference.
 I love to learn and explore new technologies.
 Currently, I'm diving deep into the world of full-stack development.

 - 📚 I’m currently learning everything about Frontend and Backend technologies 😅
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
 - ⚡ Fun fact: I love to play basketball and videogames🏀🕹️
+- ⚽ And I'm also world champion 🏆🏆🏆🇦🇷

 ---